Raising Clarrie Hall Dam

 A preliminary study was done some years ago but due to the changes in the energy market and the capacity of the grid to take any electricity generated, the feasibility study needs to be revised.
 We have asked NSW Public Works Advisory to review the feasibility of hydro generation at Clarrie Hall Dam. - The Project Team.

-BrendaH about 6 years ago
+BrendaH almost 7 years ago

 How about installing hydroelectricity like Grafton council

-Jimbo about 6 years ago
+Jimbo almost 7 years ago